PECOS-packages/PECOS/exp/pecos-bp-trellis/README.md

 remain provisional pending broader validation.
 The shared trellis engine lives in `pecos-trellis`; this crate contains PECOS's configuration and decoder facade.

+The `pecos-decoders` meta-crate exposes this facade through its `bp-trellis` feature and `DecoderSpec::BpTrellis`.
+Python builds enable it and provide `pecos.decoders.bp_trellis(...)` for `SampleBatch.decode` and `DemSampler.decode`, including parallel Rust workers.
+All seven configuration options are exposed.
+The direct `pecos_rslib_exp.BpTrellisDecoder` API additionally returns detailed per-shot confidence and retry telemetry.